EBIBioStudies/biostudies-backend-services/README.md

 folder for fresh instances.
 Set this folder path in the **basepath** property of the configuration file
 4. Execute the command `gradle bootRun`

+>Note: In order for the messages in the rabbit queues to be processed you need to start the Handlers application

 #### Make A Submission
 In order to make a submission, you can use the BioStudies CLI.
 Find more information [here](client/bio-commandline/README.md).